elastic/elastic-charts/api/charts.api.md

 // @public (undocumented)
 export type SpecTypes = $Values<typeof SpecTypes>;

+// Warning: (ae-missing-release-tag) "StrokeDashArray" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface StrokeDashArray {
     dash: number[];
 }

+// Warning: (ae-missing-release-tag) "StrokeStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface StrokeStyle<C = Color> {
     stroke: C;
     strokeWidth: number;
 }

+// Warning: (ae-missing-release-tag) "TextStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface TextStyle {
     // (undocumented)